Linux-devices/nzxqt/README.md

 ## License

-Copyright (C) 2018  Jonas Malaco
+nzxqt - Copyright (C) 2018  Wepiha Te Ata
 Copyright (C) 2018  each contribution's author

-Incorporates work by leaty, KsenijaS, Alexander Tong and Jens Neumaier, under the terms of the GNU General Public License.
+Incorporates work by Jonas Malaco, leaty, KsenijaS, Alexander Tong and Jens Neumaier, under the terms of the GNU General Public License.

 This program is free software: you can redistribute it and/or modify